Account Balances

 new_balance

-The available balance before and after the transaction that is performed by endpoints that affect the available balance:
+The available balance before and after the transaction is performed by these endpoints:

 • Create Adjustment